 This product does need a developer to activate it for use.
 I suggest using 20, so you don’t damage your hair too much.
-You can always do multiple applications with this, but you can cause irreversible damage if you use a higher developer off the bat.
+Of course, you can always make multiple applications with this, but you can cause irreversible damage if you use a higher developer off the bat.

-If you are confident in your at-home hair coloring skills and have worked with them before then I say go ahead and use the 30 or 40 developers.
+If you are confident in your at-home hair coloring skills and have worked with them before, I say go ahead and use the 30 or 40 developers.